 The final two elements of the heated chamber section of a band oven are the exhaust system and the heating system.

-Simple or complex, all ovens depend on three means of heat transfer which are:
+Simple or complex, all ovens depend on three means of heat transfer types which are:

 Conductance, or heat transfer of contact.
 Place a piece of cold dough on a heated piece of metal and the heat is transferred from the metal into the dough and the dough soon becomes hot.